Schedule with me

 State and federal laws require employers to reasonable accommodate an employee's serious health condition.
 This means employers must generally work with employees in making adjustments that help the employee perform the essential functions of their position.

-As a civil rights and employment law attorney, I have more than a decade of experience with the law regarding disability accommodations in employment.
-If you have questions regarding this complex area of law, please schedule a consultation or start an online case review today.
+As a mediator who has also long practiced as a civil rights and employment law attorney, I have more than a decade of experience with the law regarding disability accommodations in employment.
+If you need a mediator or investigator for this area of law, please consider contacting me today.

 What is a legal claim for failure to accommodate disability in employment?